 Fill out the application by clicking the button below - it only takes 10 minutes!

-Your financial institution will contact you to set up a meeting
+Your bank will contact you to set up a meeting

-Set a time to meet with a representative from your financial institution to finishing setting up the account
+Set a time to meet with a representative from your bank to finish setting up the account

 Bring your child’s Social Insurance Number